FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 .. image:: ../img/shg/4/shg_chan004.jpg

 .. tip::
-   Use satellite imagery and elevation contours to align your lines.
+   Use satellite imagery and elevation contours to align the lines.
    Use consistent start and end locations across segments.

 Step 3: Save and Review Bank Lines